Medications and Supplements in hEDS

 Compounding: Dye-free, preservative-free formulations may be necessary

-Medications that release histamine (e.g., opioids, some antibiotics) should be avoided when possible.
+Medications that release histamine (e.g., opioids, some antibiotics) are often avoided when possible, particularly in individuals with known mast cell reactivity.

 Gastrointestinal and Endocrine Considerations